List of Everton F.C. managers

-The club failed to achieve further league or cup success until the appointment of former Everton player Howard Kendall in 1981.
-Kendall initially proved unpopular with the Goodison Park crowd, but this was not to last as he led Everton to their most successful season ever winning the European Cup Winners' Cup and the First Division in the 1984–85 season.
-Following success in the Charity Shield twice and another League championship in 1986–87, Kendall resigned from Everton to manage Spanish side Athletic Bilbao.
-He returned for two further spells during the 1990s (1990–1993 & 1997–1998) but without such success.
+The club failed to achieve further league or cup success until the appointment of former Everton player and club captain Howard Kendall in 1981.
+While results were initially mixed under Kendall, they eventually improved, as Kendall led Everton to their most successful season ever winning the European Cup Winners' Cup and the First Division title in the 1984–85 season.
+Following success in the Charity Shield thrice and another League championship in 1986–87, Kendall resigned as Everton manager, to manage Spanish side Athletic Bilbao.
+He returned for two further spells in the 1990s (1990–1993 & 1997–1998) but without such success.
 Former Everton player and Oldham Athletic manager Joe Royle was appointed in 1994 following the disastrous reign of Mike Walker (1994 for 10 months) winning the FA Cup in the same season.
 Injury crises and players such as Andrei Kanchelskis being sold led to Royle's resignation in March 1997.
 Former Rangers manager, Walter Smith, took the position in August 1998, but he failed to transfer the success he had achieved in Scotland.
-With three bottom-half finishes in his first three seasons, and facing relegation in the 2001–02 season, Smith was sacked.
-He was replaced by fellow Scot David Moyes who led the club back into European football, finishing fifth in the 2006–07 season.
+With three bottom-half finishes in his first three seasons and facing relegation in the 2001–02 season, Smith was sacked.
+He was replaced by fellow Scot David Moyes who led the club back into European football, finishing fourth in the 2004–05 season.
 Under Moyes's 11-year managership, the club prospered, qualifying for the Champions League in 2005 and reaching the FA Cup final in 2009.
+He also signed young players like Séamus Coleman.
 However, the long-awaited trophy that his leadership deserved eluded him.
 Having stalled on contract renewal discussions, and following the announcement of Sir Alex Ferguson's retirement as manager of Manchester United at the end of the 2013 season, Moyes succeeded him at Old Trafford.